-Opening Port Window

 Forward Deck Hatch

 8.2 Windshield Ventilation

-The windshield is equipped with an opening vent panel on each side of the windshield.
-To open the vent, release the locking T-handle and open the vent to the desired position.
-Lock the vent in place by turning the T-handle 1/4 turn.
-The friction of the T-handle in the guide will hold the vent in that position.
+The windshield is equipped with an opening vent panel in the center of the windshield.
+To open the vent, loosen the friction knob on the windshield vent adjuster and turn the locks on the vent to the unlocked position.
+Open the vent to the desired position and tighten the friction knob.
+The adjuster will hold the vent in that position.
+To close the vent, loosen the friction knob on the vent adjuster and close the vent.
+Then turn the locks on the vent to the locked position.

-Windshield Vent
+Windshield Vent Window

 8.3 Maintenance

-Periodically lubricate all hinges and latch assemblies with a light oil.
+- Periodically lubricate all hinges, adjusters and latch assemblies with a light oil.

-Periodically clean and coat gasket material with silicone to help keep thempliable.
+- Periodically clean and coat gasket materials with silicone to help keep them pliable.

 Chapter 9: SAFETY EQUIPMENT

 9.1 Engine Alarms

 Most outboards are equipped with an audible alarm system mounted in the helm area that monitors selected critical engine systems.
 The alarm will sound if one of these systems begins to fail.
-Refer to the engine owner's manual for information on the alarms installed with your engine.
+Refer to the engine owner's manual for information on the alarms installed with your engines.

 If the alarm sounds:

-- Immediately throttle the engine(s) back to idle. - Shift the transmission to neutral. - Monitor the engine gauges to determine the cause of the problem. - If necessary, shut off the engine and investigate until the cause of the problem is found.

-9.2 Neutral Safety Switch

-Every control system has a neutral safety switch incorporated into it.
-This device prohibits the engine(s) from being started while the shift lever is in any position other than the neutral position.
-If the engine(s) will not start, slight movement of the shift lever may be necessary to locate the neutral position and disengage the safety cutout switch.
+- Immediately throttle the engines back to idle. - · Shift the transmissions to neutral. - Monitor the engine gauges to determine the cause of the problem. - If necessary, shut off the engines and investigate until the cause of the problem is found.
+9.2 Neutral Safety Switch Every control system has a neutral safety switch incorporated into it.
+This device prohibits the engines from being started while the shift lever is in any position other than the neutral position.
+If the engines will not start, slight movement of the shift levers may be necessary to locate the neutral position and disengage the safety cutout switch.
 Control or cable adjustments may be required to correct this condition should it persist.
 See your Pursuit dealer for necessary control and cable adjustments.

-9.3 Kill Switch

-All Pursuit boats rigged with outboard motors are equipped with a kill switch and lanyard.
-When the lanyard is pulled it will engage the switch and shut off the engine(s).
-We strongly recommend that the lanyard be attached to the driver whenever the engine(s) is running.
-If the engine(s) will not start, it could be because the lanyard is not properly inserted into the kill switch.
-Always make sure the lanyard is properly attached to the kill switch before attempting to start the engine(s).
+9.3 Kill Switch All Pursuit boats rigged with outboard motors are equipped with a kill switch and lanyard.
+When the lanyard is pulled it will engage the switch and shut off the engines.
+We strongly recommend that the lanyard be attached to the driver whenever the engine is running.
+If the engines will not start, it could be because the lanyard is not properly inserted into the kill switch.
+Always make sure the lanyard is properly attached to the kill switch before attempting to start the engines.

-9.4 Fire Extinguisher

-At least one fire extinguisher is required on all Pursuit boats.
+9.4 Fire Extinguisher At least one fire extinguisher is required on all Pursuit boats.
 Contact the U.S. Coast Guard Boating Safety Hotline, 1-800-368-5647 or 1-202-267-1070, for information on the type and size fire extinguisher required for your boat.
-Fire extinguishers require regular inspections to ensure they are charged and ready for use.
+Fire extinguishers require regular inspections to insure they are charged and ready for use.
 Please refer to the information provided by the fire extinguisher manufacturer for instructions on the proper maintenance and use of your fire extinguisher.